Douglas Morey Ford: Early life and family

 Douglas Morey Ford was born in 1851 in Portsmouth, the son of the businessman and solicitor Richard William Ford and his wife Emma.

 His siblings were Charles (Lt.
 Col. 1845–1918), Archibald Henry (Architect, 1846–1930), Harriett (1847–1903), Annie Emma (1849), Richard McArthur (1850–1851), Edward Carrington (1853–1854), Arthur Vernon (Physician, 1854–1918), Emma Beatrice (1856–?) and Richard William (Gen. Kt.
 1857–1925).

 He married Honor Blanche Barnard in 1876.
 Honor was known for her interest in spiritualism and the writer Arthur Conan Doyle, physician in Portsmouth and creator of Sherlock Holmes, may have attended a séance at Ford's house around 1885.
 In 1901 the family were living in Croydon and Ford and his wife had two sons and seven daughters.
 They employed a governess and two servants.

 Career

 Ford entered the legal profession and wrote a number of legal textbooks.
-He also wrote novels and two works of speculative fiction, A Time of Terror: The Story of a Great Revenge (A.D.
+He also wrote novels including two works of speculative fiction, A Time of Terror: The Story of a Great Revenge (A.D.
 1910) (1906) and The Raid of Dover: A Romance of the Reign of Woman: A.D.
 1940 (1910).

 In A Time of Terror, a group of anarchists known as the League of London fight the British government and only fail to overthrow the government due to the outbreak of war with Germany.
 Lyman Tower Sargent described the novel as containing themes of the corruption of the legal system, anti-socialism, and anti-women's rights.
 In The Raid of Dover, Britain is ruled by women and is invaded by Germany which is accompanied by natural disasters such as earthquakes and volcanic eruptions.